MISSISSAUGA, ON, July 16, 2013 /CNW/ - A new poll released today reveals

 are doing work that is damaging their bodies, minds and well-being.

 Many have dropped out of school; many are not able to escape their

-A majority of British Columbians did not know it's possible to buy fair
+A majority of Albertans did not know it's possible to buy fair trade

-trade clothing, wine, jewelry, soccer balls, flowers, seafood and
+clothing, wine, jewelry, soccer balls, flowers, seafood and produce

-"British Columbians haven't yet grasped the shocking scale of child
+"Albertans haven't yet grasped the shocking scale of child labour

-labour worldwide.
-Their estimate of how many children toil in dirty,
+worldwide.
+Their estimate of how many children are toiling in dirty,

-dangerous and degrading jobs was 14 times lower than reality," said Cheryl Hotchkiss, senior advocacy manager, World Vision Canada.
-"It's easy to turn a blind eye to something that's not in your face, but
+dangerous and degrading jobs was 10 times lower than reality," said Cheryl Hotchkiss, senior advocacy manager, World Vision Canada.
+"It's easy to turn a blind eye to something that's not in your face,

-this research shows British Columbians want options to protect children
+but this research shows Albertans want options to protect children in

-in other countries from exploitation, just like children in Canada
+other countries from exploitation, just like children in Canada should